notqmail/notqmail.org/notqmail-1.07.md

     # tar -C / --no-overwrite-dir -xzf notqmail-1.07.tar.gz

-Create users and groups with names to match the build.
-Then set permissions on installed files, and verify the installation just as with a traditional qmail install:
+[Create users and groups](https://github.com/notqmail/notqmail/blob/master/INSTALL.ids) with names to match the build.
+Set permissions on installed files, then verify the installation just as with a traditional qmail install:

     # ./instchown
     # ./instcheck